Pulsatile Tinnitus

 Diagnosis of the cause of pulsatile tinnitus involves the imaging of the vascular system of the head and neck.

-To the right, is a video of a CT angiogram which visualizes the arterial vascular system of the head and neck.
+To the right, is a video of a CT angiogram which visualizes the arterial vascular system of the head and neck (this is an old video and one would probably consider MRI angiographic as an alternative test).
 Other tests which may be ordered are carotid ultrasound, MRI angiography and standard angiography.

 View Video